Meross $15 vs Kasa $30 vs Wyze $10 β Energy Monitor 2026

 5. Emporia Vue Smart Hub

-Emporia Vue is fundamentally different from other options: it's a hub system that monitors whole-home electricity consumption at your breaker panel, not individual outlets.
+Check Price on AmazonEmporia Vue is fundamentally different from other options: it's a hub system that monitors whole-home electricity consumption at your breaker panel, not individual outlets.
 You install sensors on your main circuit breaker and Vue gives you detailed breakdown of power usage by circuit (HVAC, appliances, lighting, etc.).

-This is ideal for users wanting comprehensive home energy management rather than individual device tracking.
+This is ideal for users wanting thorough home energy management rather than individual device tracking.
 You see which circuits draw most power, identify efficiency improvements, and track trends over time.
 It costs $200-250 (much higher than individual plugs) but provides insights that individual plugs can't match.

-- Comprehensive whole-home energy monitoring
+- thorough whole-home energy monitoring

 - Circuit-by-circuit breakdown reveals consumption patterns